We all have two lives, and the second one begins when we realize we only have one.

 Imagine arriving at a place that resembles a cemetery, but instead of graves, there are sensory deprivation chambers stylized as caskets.
 The sign over the entrance says: "Mementomorium: Transforming the fear of dying into the happiness of living."
 You are ushered into the Inner Sanctuary by a host with a group of others like you, seeking one of the most unusual experiences in the world...

 You are going to a symbolic burial ceremony—yours!
 Yes, you will be put into a casket made with thick wooden walls that is light-proof and sound-insulated.
-It is also ventilated and cushioned for comfort.
+It is also cushioned for comfort.
 It’s designed to deprive your senses from any external stimuli.

 The psychological challenge of starring in a burial ceremony, albeit symbolic, getting into a casket, albeit adorned and unlocked, and spending time alone with oneself may not be for everyone.
 So, you probably want to ask, why would anyone do such a thing?
 The answer is simple, yet not obvious.